florian-beetz/bachelor-thesis/thesis.md

 # Introduction

-In average 36% of development time of software systems is used on repaying technical debt [@Besker2017].
+On average 36% of development time of software systems is used on repaying technical debt [@Besker2017].
-Technical debt is a term coined by Ward Cunningham and is used to explain to non-technical stakeholders the need for "refactoring", i.e. changing and improving the internal workings of software products, without adding new features for end-users [@Cunningham1992; @Kruchten2012].
+Technical debt is a term coined by Ward Cunningham and is used to explain the need for "refactoring" to non-technical stakeholders, i.e. changing and improving the internal workings of software products, without adding new features for end-users [@Cunningham1992; @Kruchten2012].
 While some immature code may be acceptable to deliver a product faster, it should be rewritten promptly, as it negatively affects the maintainability of software.
-In analogy to the financial term, Cunningham considers time spend on "not-quite-right code" interest on technical debt.
+In analogy to the financial term, Cunningham considers time spent on "not-quite-right code" interest on technical debt.

 Nowadays, software libraries and platforms are commonly used to improve code reuse, increase productivity and consequently reduce cost [@Brito2018].
 While tackling technical debt is usually invisible to users, software engineers are often required to adapt dependent code, when dependencies change.
-Software libraries usually value compatibility with previous versions highly to not frighten off users with high effort to adapt to new versions.
+Software libraries usually highly value compatibility with previous versions to not frighten off users with high effort to adapt to new versions.
 Additional technical debt is created by keeping on using outdated and unsupported versions of a library.
 Future development may be simplified, but migrating to newer versions does not add additional value to a product.
-However, not always is technical debt caused by making wrong choices in development originally, but simply by the passing of time, so that in retrospect a choice is not quite right [@Kruchten2012].
+However, technical debt is not always caused by making wrong choices in development originally, but simply by the passing of time, so that in retrospect a choice is not quite right [@Kruchten2012].